jlink/how-to-specify-it/docs/README.md

 sample = [0, 0, [0=0]]
 ```

-> The problem is that the insertion function in Data.List may create duplicate elements, but insert for trees does not.
+> The problem is that the insertion function in `java.util.List` may create duplicate elements, but `insert` for trees does not.
 So it is not quite the correct abstract implementation; we can correct this by deleting the key if it is initially present:

 ```java
 @Property